Home | Photos | Micro history | RAF 69th | The AJO | Saxon horse | more ▼

 As your company goes places, will your computer grow with it?

 It's another advert for the Alpha Micro, not to be confused with the Alphatronic Micro produced by Triumph-Adler.
-It's an upgrade to the original Alpha - which was around in 198...
+The AM-1062 model shown in the advert was an upgrade to the original Alpha AM-100 -...

 Intertec advert thumbnail